How to Clean a Front-Loading Washing Machine

 Step 3: Fold back every door seal pleat

 This is the bit everyone skips.
-The rubber gasket has 3–4 internal folds, and water pools in each one after every wash.
-Wear gloves.
-Pull each fold open, wipe with a microfibre cloth dampened with vinegar, and inspect with the torch.
+The rubber gasket has 3-4 internal folds, and water pools in each one after every wash.
+Gloves on.
+Pull each fold open, wipe with a microfibre dampened in vinegar, inspect with the torch.
 You’ll find hair, coins, lint, dead spiders, and that one missing AirPod tip from 2024.
 I’m not exaggerating about any of those.
+Don’t use bleach on the seal — it’ll perish the rubber inside 12 months and a replacement gasket is $180 plus a service call.
+Vinegar and elbow grease only.
+Dwell time is everything here too — let the vinegar sit on the seal for 5 minutes between fold-wipes.

 Step 4: Open the sump filter